ConvivioTeam/cookbook/delivery_recipe/sprint-cycle/story-lifecycle.md

 ## Wireframing

 A high level overview of each user facing interface.
-What do users informtion do users see and what do they interact with to progress?
+What information do users need to see and what elements do they interact with to progress in their journey?

 ## Technical Research
 There are always multiple ways to build a piece of functionality so when a developer picks up a ticket their first job is to find the best tools to start the task.
 We encourage developers [not to re-invent the wheel](/delivery_recipe/technical-delivery/code-quality/README.md#dont-write-code-write-new-code-only-when-everything-else-fails), so initial research is always important when starting off.

-Sometimes, in hindsight, the technical choices made initially may prove not to be the best approach, and improvements are be made through re-evaluation and peer review.
+Sometimes, in hindsight, the technical choices made initially may prove not to be the best approach, and improvements are made through re-evaluation and peer review.

 ## Implementation